Introduction

 Financing and Balance at Delivery

-Many off-plan contracts require payments during construction and a significant balance at delivery.
+Many property under construction contracts require payments during construction and a significant balance at delivery.

 Foreign buyers should not assume Brazilian bank financing will be available, especially if they are non-residents.
 Financing may depend on CPF, Brazilian bank account, income, tax residence, local credit profile and bank compliance.